andrew henderson menu

 In other words, go where you’re treated best!

-Ever since she started traveling in 2014, she loved what she found and couldn’t “unsee the world.”
+Ever since she started travelling in 2014, she loved what she found and couldn’t ‘unsee the world’.
 She also couldn’t imagine herself living in the US anymore, though she did want to be close to family.

-With things like Foreign Account Tax Compliance Act (FATCA) and having to report taxes on global income, it just didn’t make sense to maneuver that system and go through all those processes when she wasn’t planning on being in the US.
+With things like the Foreign Account Tax Compliance Act (FATCA) and having to report taxes on global income, it just didn’t make sense to manoeuvre that system and go through all those processes when she wasn’t planning on being in the US.

-She feels cryptocurrency has pointed a spotlight at the fact that the US is very controlling.
+She feels cryptocurrency has pointed a spotlight on the fact that the US is very controlling.

-In addition, she takes issue with the way tax dollars are spent, especially in regard to the US military complex and the utter destruction they impose on foreign countries and innocent civilians all just to better capitalize on oil supplies and further solidify the power of the US dollar.
+In addition, she takes issue with the way tax dollars are spent, especially in regard to the US military complex and the utter destruction they impose on foreign countries and innocent civilians, all just to better capitalise on oil supplies and further solidify the power of the US dollar.

 Feeling the Freedom and Not Looking Back